 Today, Electric tongue jacks are becoming more common but, as I said, they are still not the best quality.
 Now, however, there are better options available when the old ones break.

 Some are digital (with memory).
-Some are more powerful (up to 5000 lb capacity), while others have advances in technology that weren’t available even a couple of years ago.
+Some are more powerful (up to 5000 lb capacity), while others have advanced in technology that weren’t available even a couple of years ago.

 So… with that said, let’s get into what’s available for us RV’rs that are looking to upgrade.
 One more thing; the prices are pretty reasonable as well, In my humble opinion of course.